rhysd/vim-lsp-ale/README.md

     \ }
 ```

-This plugin configures vim-lsp and ALE automatically unless `g:lsp_ale_setup_variables` is not set.
+This plugin configures vim-lsp and ALE automatically.
+You don't need to setup various variables.

-- Disable showing diagnostics results from vim-lsp since ALE will show the results
+- Disable showing diagnostics results from vim-lsp since ALE will show the results when `g:lsp_ale_auto_config_vim_lsp` is not set to `v:false`
-- Disable LSP support of ALE since vim-lsp handles all LSP requests/responses
+- Disable LSP support of ALE since vim-lsp handles all LSP requests/responses when `g:lsp_ale_auto_config_ale` is not set to `v:false`

-You don't need to set several variables in your `.vimrc`.

 ## License